nephlm/codex-manuscript-wordcount/README.md

 ## Related

 - [Codex Autocommit](https://marketplace.visualstudio.com/items?itemName=ZenBrewismBooks.codex-autocommit&ssr=false#overview) - Automatically takes a snapshot of the manuscript every interval and stores it on a remote git server.

+- [Codex Manuscript File Operations](https://marketplace.visualstudio.com/items?itemName=ZenBrewismBooks.codex-manuscript-file-operations) - A set of file operations to facilitate splitting and merging scenes and to maintaining the fileorder of the manuscript.

 ## Logo